dbrownidau/constitution/WIP-Constitution.md

 3.11.
 Organise sporting, cultural and entertainment events and activities for SSci students and staff.

 3.12.
-Seek discounts and financial benefits from the university and outside organizations for its members.
+Seek discounts and financial benefits from the university and outside organisations for its members.

 4. Powers
 ---------